seejohnrun/seejohnrun.github.io/_posts/2011-02-13-coffeescript.markdown

 <strong>So, why the question mark in the title?</strong>

-This doesn t doesn t speak well to Haml, but Sass makes changing CSS <strong>much, much</strong> easier.
+This doesn't speak well to Haml, but Sass makes changing CSS <strong>much, much</strong> easier.
 CoffeeScript changes Javascript syntax to make it more likable, but its still just Javascript.
 We probably shouldn t be adding entire steps to our process just to make things prettier and lint-free, but on the other hand - its so nice :)